How many times have you been watching a match and you hear the commentator say…”the ex-Manchester United trainee there…”

 Eventually Paul was released and signed for Livingstone in the Scottish Championship, the second tier of the Scottish football leagues.
-That was only for one season, but a significant one because this is where a certain Glaswegian music took note of him…which I’ll come to in a minute.
+That was only for one season, but a significant one because this is where a certain Glaswegian music took note of him…which we’ll come to in a moment.

-Moving back down to England he signed for Blackpool, went out on loan to Stockport during that time and then after being released he joined the Alty… and that’s the last entry on his Wiki page.
-I don’t know where Paul is still playing now or if he’s still playing.
+Moving back down to England he signed for Blackpool, went out on loan to Stockport and then after being released he joined Altrincham.
+Sadly this didn’t last and only played three games before leaving the club.

 Looking at that journey, the appearances and the clubs it’s easy to make a Doc “Moonlight” Graham in the movie Field Of Dreams comparison.
 Like the young Archie Graham with his brief glimpse at the big league, Paul Tierney did make the Manchester United first team appearance in that league cup game alongside Cristiano Ronaldo.
 Also in his time at Blackpool he was part of the League One playoff final winning team.

 He has a Wikipedia entry.
 His career stats are recorded on Soccerbase.
 Paul Tierney in his time did something we all dream about – playing football for an elite team.
 Playing football professionally and being paid for it.

 This person, usually in the spotlight for something.
 In this case football.
 This person becomes your “other self” and you do wonder how your more famous other self is doing today.

 This other Paul Tierney is a Scottish singer-songwriter and he followed the fortunes of his footballing self, which eventually led him to record a song.